giacomoManto/mastermindRLProject/README.md

 # Results

-For each different strategy I ran 10,000 games and took the average guesses it took to complete the games.
-Along with the maximum guesses taken to win over the 10,000 games
+For each different strategy I ran 10,000 games and took the average guesses it took to complete the games and the maximum guesses taken to win over the 10,000 games

 | Strategy          | Average Guesses to Win | High |
 |-------------------|:----------------------:|:----:|